roman-gravit/jest-enzyme/README.md

 BDD covers different levels of testing, including unit, integration and acceptance testing.
 It aims to verify the behavior and interaction of various components in the system.

-## Types of testing

-So called pyramide of testing.
-There are several of them.
-Lets describe the common and simple one:

-- **Unit tests**, low level
-  Unit tests are very low level and close to the source of an application.
-They consist in testing individual methods and functions of the classes, components, or modules used by your software.
-  Unit tests are generally quite cheap to automate and can run very quickly by a continuous integration server.

-- **Integration tests**, middle level
-  Integration tests verify that different modules or services used by your application work well together.
-  For example, it can be testing the interaction with the database or making sure that microservices work together as expected.
-  These types of tests are more expensive to run as they require multiple parts of the application to be up and running.

-- **End-to-end tests(E2E)**, upper level
-  End-to-end testing replicates a user behavior with the software in a complete application environment.
-  It verifies that various user flows work as expected and can be as simple as loading a web page or logging in or much more complex scenarios verifying email notifications, online payments, etc...

 ## What is a stub (test state)